Do Go On - 126 - Virginia Hall: The Limping Lady

 Okay, great.

-Right, so the limping something.
+So the limping something.

 No, it doesn't, okay, it doesn't have to be limping.

-So the big flipping lady.
+So the something lady.

-It doesn't have to be that.
+It doesn't have to be the.

-I'll have a guy.
+I'll have a go.

-Joe, I'll thank you, couple.
+I'll thank a couple.

 Go for it.

-I don't know if there are a couple to be honest.
+I don't know if there are a couple, to be honest.

-I'm not gonna know each other.
+I don't even know each other.

 Ridgecrest, California.
-Ridgecrest, California.

 What?

-Oh, I love an American Jr.
+I love an American junior.

-And if he has a child, it's something, something, the third.
+And if he has a child, it's something, something the third.

 So good.